kellie-cat/dental-quiz/README.md

 ![A screenshot of the incorrect window](docs/pp2-incorrect-window-mobile.png)

 - if the user answers incorrectly, they cannot move onto the next question, becuase the aim of the game is to get information across.
 They have to keep trying until they find the right answer and get a short explaination
+- the incorrect answer also disables so they can't put the same wrong answer in twice by mistake, and this is highlighted to the user with a cursor change

 ![A screenshot of an incorrect answer highlighted](docs/pp2-game-area-laptop-incorrect.png)